The product definition process can overlook optimal solutions if existing practices or favored technologies are accepted without adequate questioning.

 The successful development of new IVD products depends on first establishing the right product definition.
 A product definition is a guide to development.
 It should contain an optimal product concept and a comprehensive list of requirements that help designers make choices throughout the development project and that allow marketers to understand what benefits the product will deliver and how it will fit into the market.

-The product definition process is normally the start of the development project and is the result of numerous tasks including broad stakeholder inquiries, observations, assessments, analyses, measurements, and selecting and applying expertise, creativity and innovation.
+The product definition process is the result of numerous tasks including broad stakeholder inquiries, observations, assessments, analyses, measurements, and selecting and applying expertise, creativity and innovation.
 Various tools are available to support such activities.
 This article examines some of these tools and presents an example of how they can produce a breakthrough result.

 A clear product definition sets expectations for the development project team and the marketing group, and facilitates communication with product development investors.
 However, many factors can lead to a product definition that overlooks the optimal solution.
 For example, if an IVD company accepts existing practices or favored technologies without conducting sufficient questioning, alternative directions in innovation can remain undiscovered.
 Many companies do not frequently need to produce a new product definition, so they lack the skills and training to carry out such a systematic process.

-As a new product’s success hinges on the product definition process, engaging and working with a skilled outsource supplier is worth considering.
+As a new IVD product’s success hinges on the product definition process, engaging and working with an experienced IVD product design and development partner is worth considering.

 Product Definition Process in Three Steps